Kybunga, South Australia

 Kybunga is a locality in the Mid North of South Australia.
 It was on the Gladstone railway line 87+1/2 mi north of Adelaide on the plains to the west of the Clare Valley.
-Kybunga school opened in 1881 and closed in 1988.
-The former Methodist and Uniting church opened in 1886 and is now a private residence.
+The Kybunga school opened in 1881 and closed in 1988, and the former Methodist and Uniting church that opened in 1886 is now a private residence.

+Kybunga was once a stop on the Hamley Bridge-Gladstone railway line from 1876 until 1989.